mwmlln/shinju_select/README.md

   * Edit profile Page should be accessible for all registered users.
 Users should be able to set their preferred delivery information.
 Reviewing order history and choice for creating review should be provided in this page.

-  * Review Page should be included in the nav menu so that site visitors can easily access this page to learn about other shoppers' opinions about the products.
+  * Review Page link should be included in the nav menu so that site visitors can easily access this page to learn about other shoppers' opinions about the products.

   * Create Review Page.
 Link for this page should be limited to the user who has purchased the product.
 Ideally, limit to one review per purchase.